pastoral support KS3

 Difficulties that young people experience can affect things like work, friendships and home life.
 Having the right support available when and where it’s needed can help to lessen the impact things like stress or anxiety have, both now and in the future.

 The wellbeing in mind team is made up of NHS professionals including senior clinicians, higher-level therapists and education mental health practitioner trainees (EMHPs).
+For more information on the work of the Wellbeing in Mind Team, you may like to watch the following video.

 Referrals to the Wellbeing in Mind Team are made by Heads of Year.